Dental Implants Norwood

 The 4-Step Dental Implant Process

-1. Consultation: During your consultation, Dr. Michaels will examine your diagnostic images and speak with you about your oral health history and goals.
-Based on your discussion with Dr. Michaels and our team, we can walk you through all of your treatment options, including whether or not dental implants are the right choice for you.
+During your consultation, Dr. Michaels will review your diagnostic images and discuss your oral health history and goals.
+Based on your discussion with Dr. Michaels and our team, we can walk you through all your treatment options, including whether dental implants are the right choice for you.

-4. Restoration: Lastly, when our team receives your final restoration from the dental laboratory, and after your gums have healed around your abutments, we will call you back in to secure your replacement teeth to your implants and complete your smile.
+The final step includes receiving your final restoration.
+When our team receives your custom crown, bridge, or denture from the dental laboratory, and after your gums have healed around your abutments, we will call you back in to secure your replacement teeth to your implants and complete your smile.
+We’ll make sure your bite feels comfortable and that you are pleased with the results.

 Who Dental Implants Can Help